Injured dog, owner airlifted from Makapuu tidepools

 The dog, the captain added, was “a real service animal with a vest.”
 Its human escorts were uninjured.

+First responders conducted at least two other rescues along Oahu shorelines today.

+Around 1:10 p.m., Honolulu Ocean Safety rescued a male, 58, who had been snorkeling off of the Mokulua Islands.
+“The visitor swallowed water and was brought to shore to where Honolulu Emergency Medical Services took over with advanced life saving treatment and transported the man in serious condition to an emergency room,” Emergency Services Department spokesperson Shayne Enright reported.

-Also today, a 28-foot vessel went adrift off Kaena Point and four divers were rescued by lifeguards with the Ocean Safety and Lifeguard Services Division of the Honolulu Emergency Services Department, department spokesperson Shayne Enright reported.
-A fifth diver on shore called 911 at approximately 1:30 p.m., and “Shortly after, Ocean Safety found all four divers and brought them to shore safely,” Enright said.
+Ocean Safety lifeguards also rescued four divers after a 28-foot vessel went adrift off Kaena Point; a fifth diver on shore called 911 at approximately 1:30 p.m., and “Shortly after, Ocean Safety found all four divers and brought them to shore safely,” Enright said.

+Honolulu Ocean Safety also responded to a call at the surf break known as “Log Cabins” on the North Shore around 1:00 p.m. for a teenaged free diver.
+Lifeguards found the diver’s buoy about a mile offshore, and 30 minutes after the start of the search the diver walked out of the water at Sunset Beach “safe and sound,” Enright said.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.